santerra505/docs/docs/develop/dapp/smart-contracts/unit-test/README.md

 > **Installing Rust and `cargo` using `rustup`**
 >
-> Using `rustup` is easiest way to install the latest versions of
+> Using `rustup` is the easiest way to install the latest versions of
 > `cargo ` and Rust.
-For more information, see [Cargo docs](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+For more information, see the [Cargo docs](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 - A code editor or IDE
 - A command line application